LaifsV1/YUP/reference_manual.md

     Encountered while evaluating 'by equality' clause.
     Encountered while evaluating 'by induction on list'.
       (line 106 , col 12) to (line 106 , col 34)

+In addition to printing to the console, the Proof Checker does actually return a value.
+This value should be `1` or `0` following Unix conventions for success and failure respectively.
+This is especially helpful for writing scripts that check a batch of proof files.

 Syntax for proof files can be seen in the sample proofs provided, you can find the proofs under [extra/sample_proofs](/extra/sample_proofs).